Research & Development

 Overview

 The University of Maine System Board of Trustees has prioritized the expansion of R&D across the system.
-In 2021, the University of Maine’s R&D expenditures reached $179 million, a record high, and in 2022 the University of Maine earned an R1* top-tier research designation.
-These gains may improve Maine’s overall R&D ranking in future years.
+In 2022 the University of Maine earned an R1* top-tier research designation, and in 2024, its R&D expenditures reached $249 million, a record high.

 *R1 refers to doctoral universities with “very high research activity,” as defined by the Carnegie Classification of Institutions of Higher Education.